Updated: Aug 19, 2022

 Very easy and quick!
 The whole process is a cross between changing a guitar string and replacing a shoelace.

-See the full instructional video here!
+Watch the full instructional video and find our product manuals here!

 3) How strong is the cable?